 We recommend yearly exams for all pets up to age 7; once a pet is over 7 years old, they are considered a senior pet.
 For senior pets, we recommend a physical exam every 6 months.
 These bi-annual exams give the doctor a chance to prevent or diagnose any medical issues early.

 Q: How often do we recommend wellness visits for your pet?

 A: At Fairmount Animal Hospital we recommend once a year exams for all pets up to the age of 7.
 Pets over 7 years of age are considered senior pets.
 For these pets, we recommend a physical exam twice a year (every 6 months).
 Semi-annual exams give the doctor a better chance to prevent or diagnose any medical issues early.

 Q: What should I expect at a wellness visit?

-A: During a physical exam your doctor will listen to your pets heart and lungs, check ears, eyes, mouth, and lymph nodes and palpate the abdomen.
+A: During a physical exam your doctor will listen to your pets heart and lungs, check ears, eyes, mouth, lymph nodes and palpate the abdomen.
 After the exam, the doctor will discuss your pets lifestyle, age, and breed risks.
 Healthcare recommendations will then be made.